-Police seize more than 1,000 packages of K2 in Brooklyn bust, arrest 4 people
+More than 1,000 packages of K2 seized in Brooklyn, 4 arrested

-NEW YORK — Police made a Brownsville K2 bust Thursday morning, taking four people into custody and seizing more than 1,000 packages of the synthetic drug in the wake of hundreds of overdoses in a two week period.
+BROWNSVILLE, Brooklyn — Police made a K2 bust Thursday morning in Brownsville, taking four people into custody and seizing more than 1,000 packages of the synthetic drug in the wake of hundreds of overdoses in a two-week period.

 There have been more than 240 overdoses in Brooklyn North since May 19, police said.
-Some of the people who have overdosed in the short period of time have done so multiple times.
+Some of the users who have overdosed have done so multiple times.
 One individual overdosed four times.

 "If there is a silver lining, it's that we have not had a fatality, but my theory is that that's going to change," NYPD Chief of Detectives Dermot Shea said.

-Narcotics investigators made Thursday’s arrests while looking for the source of the K2 that’s been making people sick.
+Narcotics investigators made Thursday's arrests while looking for the source of the K2 that's been making users sick.
 More than 74 arrests have been made in Brooklyn North where K2 activity is concentrated.

 "This is the ground zero, if you will," Shea said.